 eTA: Students from entry visa-exempt countries (except for U.S. citizens) must obtain an eTA to fly into Canada.
 Find more information here.

 New international students are automatically registered for 12 credits worth of appropriate courses for their first semester.
 Check your course schedule by logging into MyAccount.
-If you are starting your studies at Douglas College in the Winter 2019 semester, your courses will be registered in the last week of November 2018.
+If you are just starting your studies at Douglas College, your first semester courses will be registered for you.

 It is mandatory to have a basic medical coverage while you are studying at Douglas College.
-New international students are responsible for obtaining medical insurance coverage until you are eligible for BC Medical Services Plan.
+New international students are responsible for obtaining temporary medical insurance coverage until you are eligible for BC Medical Services Plan.
 This can take 3 months or more.
 Learn more about medical insurance in BC here.

 All international students are required to attend the New International Student Orientation.
 Find out more about the orientation here.

 You are also welcome to attend other college-wide orientations and new student events in addition to the New International Student Orientation.
 Find out what other events you can attend here.

 All students are expected to attend their first class of the semester for each course.
 If you must miss the first class, you are responsible for notifying your instructor in advance.